 Let’s be fair to the skeptics.
-Bostrom’s arguments aren’t universally accepted, and there are legitimate reasons to question the whole framework.
-Before we conclude this series, let’s walk through the main objections.
+Bostrom’s arguments aren’t universally accepted, and there are real reasons to question the whole framework.
+Before we wrap up, let’s look at the main objections.

 Four Major Objections

-Objection 1: Intelligence isn’t what we think it is.
-Maybe there’s no such thing as general intelligence—only a collection of specialized abilities that don’t transfer between domains.
-In this view, superintelligence is impossible because there’s no scale to be super on.
+First objection: Maybe intelligence isn’t what we think it is.
+There might be no such thing as general intelligence—just a bunch of specialized abilities that don’t transfer between domains.
+If that’s true, superintelligence is impossible because there’s no scale to be super on.

-Objection 2: Physical limits bite harder than we think.
-Maybe the brain is already near-optimal for its size and energy budget.
-Maybe there are thermodynamic or quantum limits on computation that prevent the kind of speedups Bostrom’s scenarios require.
+Second objection: Physical limits might be tighter than we think.
+Maybe the brain is already close to optimal for its size and energy budget.
+Maybe there are fundamental limits on computation that prevent the kind of speedups Bostrom’s scenarios need.

-Objection 4: AI development will be gradual and controllable.
+Fourth objection: AI development might be gradual and manageable.
 Maybe the intelligence explosion is a fantasy.
-Maybe improvements in AI will be incremental, giving us time to adapt, regulate, and integrate.
-This is arguably the most hopeful objection, but it’s also the one most clearly contradicted by the current pace of AI progress.
+Maybe improvements will be incremental, giving us time to adapt and regulate.
+This is the most hopeful view, but it’s also the one most at odds with how fast AI is actually progressing.

 What Now?

 So where does this leave us?
-Bostrom’s book is ultimately an exercise in perspective-setting.
-He’s not trying to convince you that superintelligence is definitely coming in 2040, or that we’re definitely all going to die when it arrives.
-He’s trying to convince you that the possibility is real enough, the stakes are high enough, and the uncertainty is large enough that we should be thinking seriously about these questions.
+Bostrom’s book is really about perspective.
+He’s not trying to convince you that superintelligence is definitely coming in 2040, or that we’re all doomed.
+He’s trying to show that the possibility is real enough, the stakes are high enough, and the uncertainty is large enough that we should be taking these questions seriously.

-The expert surveys suggest that human-level AI has a “fairly sizeable chance of being developed by mid-century, and a non-trivial chance of being developed considerably sooner or much later.”
-That’s a wide distribution.
+Expert surveys suggest human-level AI has a “fairly sizeable chance” of being developed by mid-century, and a real chance of happening sooner or much later.
+That’s a wide range.
 It covers scenarios where we have decades to prepare and scenarios where we have years.

 The key insight isn’t about prediction.
 It’s about preparation.
-If there’s even a small probability of a superintelligence transition in the coming decades—and there is—then the expected value of getting it right is astronomical.
-The cosmic endowment dwarfs any other consideration.
+If there’s even a small probability of a superintelligence transition in the coming decades—and there is—then getting it right matters enormously.
+The cosmic endowment makes everything else look small.

 The Last Invention

-We’re in a peculiar moment in history.
-We’re building systems that might become our successors, and we’re doing it without a clear understanding of what that means or how to control it.
-Every day, more compute is dedicated to AI research.
-Every month, new capabilities emerge that would have seemed impossible a year before.
+We’re in a strange moment in history.
+We’re building systems that might become our successors, and we’re doing it without really understanding what that means or how to control it.
+Every day, more computing power goes into AI research.
+Every month, new capabilities appear that would have seemed impossible a year before.
 The curve is bending upward, and we’re all just hoping it doesn’t break.

-Bostrom’s contribution is to give us the conceptual framework to think about these questions clearly.
+Bostrom’s contribution is giving us the conceptual tools to think about these questions clearly.
 The paths to superintelligence.
 The dynamics of takeoff.
-The nature of the control problem.
-The scale of the stakes.
-He doesn’t provide answers—the answers don’t exist yet—but he provides the right questions.
-And in a domain this important, asking the right questions is half the battle.
+The control problem.
+The scale of what’s at stake.
+He doesn’t provide answers—those don’t exist yet—but he provides the right questions.
+And in a domain this important, asking the right questions matters.

 The last invention.
 The final technology.
 The thing that makes everything else obsolete.
 We’re building it now, or something like it.
 The only question is whether we’ll be ready when it arrives.